 - Donate to local charities that have a thank you page for their donors.

-The best way to build links for a local campaign is to not think of it as building links.
-Instead of being “salesy” and pushing links, try to be friendly and helpful.
-While it can take a longer amount of time to build the types of links mentioned above, they are much more likely to lead to a greater boost in ranking.
+The best way to build links for a local campaign is to not think of it as link building — instead of being “salesy” and pushing links, try to be friendly and helpful.
+While it can take more time to develop the types of links mentioned above, they are much more likely to lead to a higher boost in ranking.